fractal13/dsu-cs-4300-ai/web/assignments/assignment_rubiks_cube_unittests.md

 - Create unit test implementation files in `cs4300-code-ai-agents/prog/RubiksCube/tests`.
 - At a minimum, there should be a test for every possible outcome of every method of every class.
+- Consider writing unit tests for your Rubik's Cube class from the first assignment.
 - Consider using different unit test .cpp files for different purposes.
 For example, `test_search_action.cpp` might be useful for holding the unit tests of the `Action` class.